 Initially, all varieties of Scotch whisky were produced from malted barley.
 However, during the late 18th century, many distilleries began experimenting with the introduction of wheat and rye ingredients.
 While percentages may vary, the minimum bottling strength for a Scotch is 40%.

-A single malt Scotch whisky is a variation that has only been distilled at a single distillery and must have been produced using a mash of malted barley and a pot still.
+- Single malt whisky is a variation that has only been distilled at a single distillery and must have been produced using a mash of malted barley and a pot still.

-A single grain scotch whisky takes the process of a single malt a step further.
+- Single grain whisky takes the process of a single malt a step further.
 In addition to only being distilled at a single distillery, a single grain variation can include whole grains and unmalted cereals in addition to the water and malted barley mixture.
 The “single” in the name does not imply using just one grain.
 Rather it signifies that the spirit was produced at a single distillery.

-A blended malt scotch whiskey refers to a blend of at least two different single malt scotches produced in separate distilleries.
+- Blended malt whisky refers to a blend of at least two different single malt scotches produced in separate distilleries.

-A blended grain scotch whisky refers to a variation of at least two single grain scotches produced in different distilleries.
+- Blended grain whisky refers to a variation of at least two single grain scotches produced in different distilleries.